Leaflet/Leaflet/CONTRIBUTING.md

 ## Running the Tests

-Before running the tests make sure that the source code has been built (as mentioned above).
-If you want to run the tests in the background while working on Leaflet it is recommended you run the build in `watch` mode.
+Before running the tests, make sure that the source code has been built (as mentioned above).
+If you want to run the tests in the background while working on Leaflet, it is recommended you run the build in `watch` mode.
 This way the tests will automatically re-run when changes to the source code are made.

 To run the tests from the command line, ensure you have [Google Chrome](https://www.google.com/chrome/) installed and then run: